-ALIGN has hosted two funding rounds to support research (Research Fund) and convenings (Convening Fund), which both aim to encourage collaboration, knowledge sharing, and innovation on gender norms and norm change.
-Please keep checking back on this page, and sign up to our newsletter for information about future funding opportunities.
+ALIGN has hosted two funding rounds: one to support research (the Research Fund) and the other to support convening (the Convening Fund).
+Both aim to encourage collaboration, knowledge sharing, and innovation on gender norms and norm change.
+Please keep checking this page, and sign up to our newsletter for information about future funding opportunities.

 About the funds

 The Research Fund

 ALIGN’s Research Fund supports small-scale action research or research translation projects which advance knowledge and evidence on gender norms across a wide range of contexts.